Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 Classic.

 The look.
-The design.
-The ISLE Glider is a beauty of a board for those that prefer a clean and classic, timeless design.
+The craftsmanship.
+The ISLE Glider is a striking board for anyone who appreciates a clean, classic, and timeless design.

-This paddleboard is engineered for firmness, stability, while providing ample maneuverability by taking a precision EPS foam core, then layering on a fiberglass resin, paulownia wood veneer for extra stiffness, and a final fiberglass resin layer to lock it all together.
+Built for stability, firmness, and smooth maneuverability, the Glider features a precision EPS foam core layered with fiberglass resin, a paulownia wood veneer for extra stiffness, and a final fiberglass resin coat to lock everything in place.

-The middle of the board has a soft brushed traction pad, where you will spend most of your time.
-But the rear of the board has diamond grooved traction pad that is provides even more grip for more athletic moves when surfing waves.
+The center of the board has a soft brushed traction pad, perfect for where you'll spend most of your time, while the rear features a diamond-grooved pad for extra grip during more athletic moves or wave surfing.

-Everything you need to get on the water is included, a leash, an adjustable carbon paddle, and a center fin that does not require a special tool to install or remove.
+Everything you need to hit the water comes included: a leash, an adjustable carbon paddle, and a center fin that installs or removes easily without any special tools.

 Pros of this Board